Summary of Significant Accounting Policies

 The Company uses three levels of inputs that may be used to measure fair value:

 Share-based payments – The Company measures the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
-For employees and directors, including non-employee directors, the fair value of a stock option award is measured on the grant date.
+For employees and directors, the fair value of the award is measured on the grant date and for non-employees, the fair value of the award is generally re-measured on interim financial reporting dates and vesting dates until the service period is complete.
 The fair value amount is then recognized over the period services are required to be provided in exchange for the award, usually the vesting period.
 The Company recognizes stock-based compensation expense on a graded-vesting basis over the requisite service period for each separately vesting tranche of each award.
-Stock-based compensation expense to employees and all directors is reported within payroll and related expenses in the consolidated statements of operations.
-Stock-based compensation expense to non-employees is reported within marketing and business development expense in the consolidated statements of operations.
+Stock-based compensation expense is reported within operating expenses in the condensed consolidated statements of operations.

 The calculation of tax liabilities involves dealing with uncertainties in the application of complex tax regulations.
 The Company recognizes liabilities for anticipated tax audit issues based on the Company’s estimate of whether, and the extent to which, additional taxes will be due.
 If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities would result in tax benefits being recognized in the period when the liabilities are no longer determined to be necessary.
 If the estimate of tax liabilities proves to be less than the ultimate assessment, a further charge to expense would result.

-Concentrations of credit risk – Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash and cash equivalents.
+Concentrations of credit risk– Financial instruments that potentially subject the Company to concentration of credit risk, consist principally of cash and cash equivalents.
 The Company places its cash with high credit quality institutions.
 At times, such amounts may be in excess of the FDIC insurance limits.
-The Company has not experienced any losses in its account and believes that it is not exposed to any significant credit risk on the account.
+The Company has not experienced any losses in such account and believes that it is not exposed to any significant credit risk on the account.

 With respect to receivables, concentrations of credit risk are limited to a few customers in the construction industry.
 The Company performs ongoing credit evaluations of its customers’ financial condition and, generally, requires no collateral from its customers other than normal lien rights.
-At March 31, 2019 and December 31, 2018, 72% and %, respectively, of the Company’s accounts receivable were due from two customers.
+At March 31, 2014 and December 31, 2013, 75% and 87%, respectively, of the Company’s accounts receivable were due from three and two customers, respectively.

-Revenue relating to two and three customers represented approximately 89% and 80% of the Company’s total revenue for the three months ended March 31, 2019 and 2018, respectively.
+Revenue relating to two and three customers, respectively, represented approximately 88% and 81% of the Company’s total revenue for the three months ended March 31, 2014 and 2013, respectively.

-Cost of revenue relating to two and three vendors represented approximately 95% and 75% of the Company’s total cost of revenue for the three months ended March 31, 2019 and 2018, respectively.
+Costs of revenue relating to one vendor, who is a related party and disclosed in Note 12, represented approximately 23% and 39% of the Company’s total cost of revenue for the three months ended March 31, 2014 and 2013, respectively.
+Cost of revenue relating to one and two unrelated vendors, respectively, represented approximately 67% and 40% of the Company’s total cost of revenue for the three months ended March 31, 2014 and 2013, respectively.
 The Company believes it has access to alternative suppliers, with limited disruption to the business, should circumstances change with its existing suppliers.